-Compliance with the airborne radionuclide emission monitoring requirements in National Emission Standards for Hazardous Air Pollutants (NESHAP; Title 40 of the U.S. Code of Federal Regulations Part 61, Subpart H) and State requirements in Washington Administrative Code 246-247: Radiation Protection - Air Emissions and 173-480 Ambient Air Quality Standards and Emission Limits for Radionuclides were evaluated for Pacific Northwest National Laboratory (PNNL) operations.
-Potential unabated offsite doses were evaluated for emission locations at buildings that are located on the PNNL Richland Campus and the PNNL Marine Sciences Laboratory operated by Battelle for the U.S. Department of Energy (DOE) and at Hanford Site buildings operated by PNNL.
+Compliance with the airborne radionuclide emission monitoring federal requirements in National Emission Standards for Hazardous Air Pollutants (NESHAP; 40 CFR Part 61, Subpart H); and State requirements in Washington Administrative Code (WAC) 246-247: Radiation Protection - Air Emissions, and WAC 173-480: Ambient Air Quality Standards and Emission Limits for Radionuclides were evaluated for Pacific Northwest National Laboratory (PNNL) operations.
+Potential unabated off-site doses were evaluated for emission locations at buildings that are located on the PNNL-Richland Campus and the PNNL-Sequim Campus operated by Battelle for the U.S. Department of Energy (DOE) and at Hanford Site buildings operated by PNNL.
 Five PNNL managed buildings have emission units that meet state and federal criteria for continuous sampling of airborne radionuclide emissions:

-- 1. Hanford Site 325 Building, Radiochemical Processing Laboratory - 2.
-Hanford Site 331 Building, Life Sciences Laboratory I - 3.
-PNNL Richland Campus 3410 Building, Materials Science and Technology Laboratory - 4.
-PNNL Richland Campus 3420 Building, Radiation Detection Laboratory - 5.
-PNNL Richland Campus 3430 Building, Ultra-Trace Analysis Laboratory.
+- 1. Hanford Site, 325 Building, Radiochemical Processing Laboratory - 2.
+Hanford Site, 331 Building, Life Sciences Laboratory I - 3.
+PNNL Richland Campus, 3410 Building, Materials Science and Technology Laboratory - 4.
+PNNL Richland Campus, 3420 Building, Radiation Detection Laboratory - 5.
+PNNL Richland Campus, 3430 Building, Ultratrace Laboratory.

-The NESHAP assessments were performed using building radionuclide inventory data obtained in 2017.
-Several Hanford Site emission units, evaluated in the prior revision of this document considered for 2010 radionuclide inventories, are no longer relevant because they were vacated or ownership was transferred to another DOE sub-contractor.
-The buildings evaluated in 2017 included:
+The NESHAP assessments were performed using building radionuclide inventory data obtained in 2020.
+Several Hanford Site emission units, evaluated in the prior revision of this document considered for 2010 radionuclide inventories, are no longer relevant because they were vacated, demolished, or ownership was transferred to another DOE sub-contractor.
+The buildings evaluated in 2020 included:

-- Buildings with one or more emission points; filtered and unfiltered emission pathways are evaluated. - Buildings that do not currently contain radioactive material but are in PNNL's Radioactive Material Tracking System because they have had or may have radioactive material.
+- Buildings with one or more emission points; filtered and unfiltered emission pathways are evaluated. - Buildings that do not currently contain radioactive material but are in PNNL's Radioactive Material Tracking System because they have had or may have a managed radioactive material inventory.

 Note that PNNL is not the sole occupant of some locations where PNNL tracks radioactive material; nevertheless, only the PNNL unabated emissions are evaluated against the PNNL compliance limits at such locations.
-Comprehensive results of these facility locations, footnoted below, may not be included in this document.
+Comprehensive results of these facility locations, noted below, may not be included in this document.

-Emission units not associated with a building are not included herein.
-For example, fugitive emissions released under the volumetrically release radioactive material permit may occur anywhere on the PNNL Richland Campus and are not restricted to a single building emission unit location.
+Emission units not associated with a building are not included in this report.
+For example, fugitive emissions released under the volumetrically release radioactive material permit may occur anywhere on the PNNL-Richland Campus and are not restricted to a single building emission unit location.